 Floating Button

-Home News Credit downgrade
+Home News Credit ratings

 Lippo Karawaci says Fitch credit downgrade 'regretted'; fund-raising progressing smoothly